Print-Up/Hyperpixel-4-Mount-for-Voron-2.4/README.md

 Thank you to the [Voron Design Team](https://vorondesign.com/) for designing such awesome printers!
 You guys rock 🤘🏻

 Thanks to [Pimoroni](https://shop.pimoroni.com/) for making this awesome screen!
 Go check them out for more Raspberry Pi and maker goodness 🔩

+Thanks to the [Klipper Screen Team](https://klipperscreen.readthedocs.io/en/latest/) for their great solution for interacting with Klipper! 🖥️

 ## Licence